 a) Recognize the signs of a possible cardiac arrest and to call 911;

 SUBJECT: SAFETY CONDITIONS AND PREVENTION INSTRUCTION (Cont'd.)

-- b) Provide an opportunity to demonstrate the psychomotor skills necessary to perform handsonly compression cardiopulmonary resuscitation; and - c) Provide awareness in the use of an automated external defibrillator.
+- b) Provide an opportunity to demonstrate the psychomotor skills necessary to perform handsonly compression cardiopulmonary resuscitation; and - c) Provide awareness in the use of an AED.